TestMyQt/material/course/part-0/userguide.md

 ### Linux

+- Install development tools (`g++`, `make`, etc.) for your distribution.
+  - Ubuntu/Debian: `sudo apt install build-essential`
+- To run graphical applications you need to install the development libraries for OpenGL.
+  - Ubuntu/Debian: `sudo apt install mesa-common-dev libgl1-mesa-dev`
-- You need to download and install Qt 5.11 and Qt Creator 4.6.2 with the online installer from [qt.io](https://www.qt.io/download-qt-installer).
+- You need to download and install Qt 5.11 and Qt Creator 4.6.2 with the online installer from [qt.io](https://www.qt.io/download-qt-installer)
 - Remember where you installed Qt
 - Copy/move the `.so` files extracted from the `qtcreator-tmc-linux.zip` to the following path: `$QT_INSTALL_DIRECTORY/Tools/QtCreator/lib/qtcreator/plugins/`
+- Now lauch Qt Creator to start the course

 ### Windows